Person to be charged following racist vandalism acts at UNC

 CHAPEL HILL, N.C.
 (WTVD) -- At least one person is set to be charged after racist vandalism was found on the University of North Carolina at Chapel Hill early Sunday morning.

-According to a release from Interim Chancellor Kevin M. Guskiewicz, an investigation is underway after Unsung Founders Memorial and an installation outside Hanes Art Center were vandalized on Sunday on campus.
+According to a release from Interim Chancellor Kevin M. Guskiewicz, an investigation is underway after Unsung Founders Memorial and an installation outside of Hanes Art Center were vandalized Sunday on campus.

 The first incident happened around 1:30 a.m.